-Our work to improve the lives of the people of Nepal is made possible by the amazing support that we receive from our donors & funders.
-We do not receive any direct government funding & rely on the generosity of our supporters.
+Our work to improve the lives of the children and families of Nepal is made possible by the amazing support that we receive from our donors & funders.
+We do not receive any core government funding & rely on the generosity of our supporters.

 Total projects delivered